dicksontung/docker-db2/README.md

 # docker-db2
-A DB2 docker that automatic creates a sample db.
+A DB2 docker that automatically creates a sample db.

 ## Getting started
 You will need to have `docker-compose` installed.

+ To start the DB@2 docker:
  ```bash
  $ docker-compose up
  ```
  Wait for the image to be downloaded, built and started.

+ ## Using the docker image
- You can use your DB viewer with the properties below to connect to the DB and check:
+ You can use your database viewer with the properties below to connect to the DB and check:
  ```xml
  <url>jdbc:db2://localhost:50000/sample</url>
  <user>db2inst1</user>